enfabrica/enkit/scripts/gee.md

 sharp edges from git.
 Sometimes, bypassing gee to use git directly can cause some of gee's metadata to become stale.
 This command fixes up any missing or incorrect metadata.

+### restore_all_branches

+Usage: `gee restore_all_branches`

+Gee looks up all branches on the origin remote, and makes sure an equivalent branch is checked out and updated locally.

+Note that gee isn't able to restore parentage metadata in this way.
+Be sure to invoke `gee set_parent` in branches that benefit from this.

 ### bash_setup